kilroy-code/flexstore/README.md

 All collections start synchronizing their listed services at construction, and will stay connected until `disconnect()`.
 (Of source, the services list can be empty.)
 Services can later be added explicitly with the `synchronize()` method.

 While we are connected, any `store()` or `remove()` calls on either system are forwarded to the other.
 (These internally forwarded calls are not transitively forwarded to anyone else.)
 Both systems emit an `update` event on the collection, specifying the `tag` and the new `signature` object as properties of the event.
 An update is also emmitted for anything added during synchronization.
-It is possible to receive multiple update events on the same tag, in an order that is different what would be produced by synchronization.
+It is possible to receive multiple update events on the same tag, in an order that is different from what would be produced by synchronization.
 In this case, an additional update event is emitted with the "better" signature.

 A `retrieve()` will produce the current signature per the collections synchronization algorithm (even if the systems have not yet finished synhcronization).